Cem Bölükbaşı: Esports

 In late 2017, he was selected to join G2 Esports FA Racing, in which he would compete in various simracing competitions throughout 2018.
 Bölükbaşı raced for McLaren in the 2017 Formula One eSports Series, which he finished 5th in the standings with 35 points and a race win under his name.
 In the 2018 Formula One eSports Series, he switched to Toro Rosso and participated in 4 out of the 10 races, finishing 12th with 32 points.
 In the 2019 Formula One eSports Series, he participated in 9 out of the 12 races, finishing 21st with 4 points.
 During the 2020 lockdowns, Bölükbaşı competed in several virtual races, including winning the inaugural championship of the Formula Renault Esport Series.

 GT4

 In May 2019, Borusan Otomotiv Motorsport announced that Bölükbaşı would race in the 2019 GT4 European Series.
 He was able to get a second-place finish in the Misano round and finished the championship in 17th overall.
 Bölükbaşı continued to race in the series full-time in 2020.
 He got 3 pole positions and 3 race wins and finished the season overall 2nd.

-Lower formulae
+Formula Renault Eurocup

 Bölükbaşı made his Formula debut in the 2019 Formula Renault Eurocup with M2 Competition.
 As a guest driver he raced only in the Hockenheim round, finishing 16th in race 1 and retiring from the second race.